cj-hilder/ble-hr-tool/README.md

 **[Launch Manawa Pace here](https://manawapace.app)**

+Manawa Pace helps you visualise what your heart is doing, pace exercise within heart rate thresholds you define, and practice resonance frequency breathing.

-A web-based heart rate pacing and breathing tool, built around the unstable HR patterns that can occur with autonomic nervous system dysregulation.
+It is built around the unstable HR patterns that can occur with autonomic nervous system dysregulation.
 People managing conditions such as POTS, Long COVID, ME/CFS, and Post-Concussion Syndrome may find it relevant, alongside anyone working with dysautonomia, post-exertional malaise, orthostatic intolerance, or autonomic recovery more generally.

-The app does not diagnose, monitor for, or treat any condition.
-It is a self-directed tool for visualising heart rate, pacing exercise, and guided breathing, intended to be used alongside your own judgement and your healthcare provider's guidance.
+Manawa Pace is intended to be used alongside your own judgement and your healthcare provider's guidance.
+It does not diagnose, monitor for, or treat any condition.
+It does not log symptoms or analyse data and offer advice.
+To use it effectively you need to be aware of your own diagnosis and symptoms, and understand how to pace your activity.

 > **⚠️ Important:** This application is provided for informational and educational purposes only.
 It is not a medical device, nor is it intended to diagnose, treat, cure, or prevent any disease.
 Always consult with a qualified healthcare provider before beginning any new exercise regimen, especially if you have dysautonomia or other cardiovascular or neurological conditions.
 See full disclaimer at the end of this document.

 [Quick Start Guide here](https://manawapace.app/quick_start_guide.html)

-I built Manawa Pace to help manage my own post-concussion dysautonomia.
+I built Manawa Pace to help manage my own post-concussion symptoms.
 I am not a clinician or researcher; this is a best-effort personal project that has worked well for me.
 It may or may not work for you.
 Nothing here should be taken as medical advice, and it is no substitute for working with a qualified healthcare provider who understands your condition.

 Manawa Pace is free, [open source software](https://github.com/cj-hilder/ble-hr-tool).

-The app helps you visualise what your heart is doing, pace exercise within heart rate thresholds you define, and practice resonance frequency breathing.
-It does not log symptoms or analyse data and offer advice.
-To use it effectively you need to be aware of your own symptoms and understand how to pace your activity.

 > **Note:** Wrist based (optical) heart rate sensors are not usually suitable for measuring heart rate in the presence of dysautonomia.
 They are misled by irregular beats, weak pulse strength, and arm movement.
 They will often be significantly wrong.
 A chest strap sensor, e.g. Polar H10, is strongly recommended for HR based pacing with dysautonomia.